Wednesday, November 15, 2023

 I felt elated that I became celebrity.
 My co-commuters in train from Alleppey <> Quilon were clearing their doubt ‘whether it was I who was in the Asianet programme’?.
 Many a strangers were ogling at me with curiosity for few days thence and I was even getting calls from friends and relatives in UAE (middle east) and USA who had seen my face in the TV.
 A celebrity indeed but short lived.
 I am grateful to my DDG for offering me this opportunity.

-Finally grateful to God for granting me the serenity and courage to take on the situation. 🙏🙏🙏
+Finally grateful to God for granting me the serenity and courage to take on the situation. 🙏🙏

 I take the liberty to post an unfinished water colour work which I attempted over half a century back, during my tenure on Indo-Burma borders, of a 3” Mortar detachment struggling with their tube and the bomb in Arakan battlefields of Buthidaung & Maungdaw during Burma Campaign- Second World War.
 The art of war had rapidly advanced and what we saw of Bofors taking on Kargil Heights by precision shelling was a marvellous feat. 😳

 It was a happening three decades ago.
 And also have been forgotten by all.
-In the evening of ones life, when one retrospect and savour such unique experiences, one is overwhelmed with gratitude to God Almighty, who unflinchingly and invariably stood by and goaded one to extricate himself from a tricky situation with honour and face the life ahead with a smile. 🙏🙏😊😊
+In the evening of ones life, when one retrospect and savour such unique experiences, one is overwhelmed with gratitude to God Almighty, who unflinchingly and invariably stood by and goaded one to extricate oneself from a tricky situation with honour and face the life ahead with a smile. 🙏🙏😊😊

 - Col Ravi Nair -